North of Boston arts and entertainment roundup

 While the main event, typically presented each July on the grounds of Endicott College in Beverly, cannot be held due to COVID-19 public health concerns, there will be alternative live and virtual events presented instead.

 The Misselwood Concours Virtual Show will judge cars in 12 classes.
-The virtual show will start on Sunday, July 19, with winners revealed on Facebook and Instagram each day leading up to the grand finale on Sunday, July 26.
+The virtual show started on Sunday, July 19, with winners revealed on Facebook and Instagram each day leading up to the grand finale on Sunday, July 26.

-For those wanting to see the cars in person, the new Misselwood Rally Series will take place on Saturdays, July 18, Aug.
+For those wanting to see the cars in person, the new Misselwood Rally Series continues on Saturdays, Aug.
 22 and Sept.
 19. It is open to any pre-1990 classic car or motorcycle, with registration required and space limited to 60 vehicles.
 The 60-mile routes will be different for each part of the series.

 "This is something we'll plan on doing each summer from now on," said Darren Stewart, chairman of the Misselwood Concours d'Elegance.
 "Not only are we able to involve more car owners, but the Endicott students will be on campus for the final tour in the series as we finish by driving through main campus."